How to Choose a Model Portfolio Photographer in Boston — Photography Shark

 Is Photography Shark a good choice for model portfolio work?

-Photography Shark at 83 E Water St, Rockland, MA specializes in model portfolio and commercial photography for the Boston and South Shore market.
+Photography Shark at 83 E Water Street, Rockland, MA specializes in model portfolio and commercial photography for the Boston and South Shore market.
 Chris McCarthy has over a decade of experience with models building portfolios for Boston agencies and commercial clients.

 What questions should I ask before booking a portfolio session?